 Others want no risk.
 They want to put their money into a thing worth a dollar, and be sure that no matter what they’ll get their dollar back.
 But they don’t want to do that in a bank account or whatever, because they want their dollar to live in crypto world.
 What they want is a “stablecoin”: A thing that lives on the blockchain, is easily exchangeable for Bitcoin (or other crypto assets) using the tools and exchanges and brokerages and processes of crypto world, but is always worth a dollar

 The label “stable” is a relative term so it is not obvious to me that people operating in the crypto financial asset world all necessarily want the absolute certainty of a coin that always trade at par value to the underlying fiat currency.
-Maybe they do but maybe they are happy with something that is stable enough to do the job of allowing them to do the exchanges they want to do in risky crypto assets.
+Maybe they do but maybe some are happy with something that is stable enough to do the job of allowing them to do the exchanges they want to do in risky crypto assets.
 Certainly they already face other costs like gas fees when they trade so maybe something that trades within an acceptable range of par value is good enough?

 What it comes down to is first defining exactly what kind of promise the stablecoin backer is making before we start down the path of defining exactly how that promise should be regulated.
 I do think that the future of stablecoins is likely to be more regulated and that is likely to be a net positive outcome.
 The term “stablecoin” however encompasses a wide variety of structures and intended uses.
 The right kind of regulation will be designed with these differences in mind.
 That said, some of the stablecoin issuers have not done themselves any favours in the loose ways in which they have defined their promise.